tieguy/innovators-patent-agreement/innovators-patent-agreement.md

 This innovator's patent agreement is dated [DATE], and is between the person(s) named below (collectively referred to as “Inventors”) and [COMPANY NAME], a [STATE OF INCORPORATION] corporation (“Company”).

-The Inventors have invented certain patentable subject matter, and they want to assign these inventions the Company.
+The Inventors have invented certain patentable subject matter, and they want to assign these inventions to the Company.

 The parties therefore agree as follows: